• Skip to primary navigation

 What is the difference between a cake ball and a cake pop?

 The difference is cake pops are on a stick.
-I love to turn these into heart Valentine Cake pops- just follow these instructions or the best tips!
+I love to turn these into heart Valentine's Day Cake pops- just follow these instructions for the best tips!pink white and heart shaped cake pops in mason jar.

 What is the best way to dip cake balls in chocolate?